AyC11/chocolate-cake-recipe/recipe.md

+# recipe step by step
+1)Mix the egg with powder
+2)Water,milk and blend it
-mix the egg with powder ,water,milk and blend it, give it to  for 3minute
+3)Give it to microoven for 3minute
+4)And give on it .